Peer Advocates for Safe Schools (PASS) program

 The PASS program offers a really unique opportunity to gain leadership experience through a direct volunteer setting.
 Youth help coordinate programs such as A Day of Silence and a Pride Prom to spread the word on what it means to really feel “safe” no matter your identity or sexual orientation.
 Student leaders become advocates in schools and the community to ultimately get a better understanding of what it means to MAKE A DIFFERENCE.

-This year, advocacy is a major focus on the PASS efforts within Western, PA schools.
-Team members will learn skills and techniques to advocate for themselves, and the LGBTQ community to target bullying and discrimination.
-Whether it be for a school volunteer requirement, or simply because you are interested in being an advocate- the PASS program offers invaluable experiences that will last a lifetime.
+Advocacy is a major focus on the PASS efforts within Western, PA schools.
+Team members learn skills and techniques to advocate for themselves, and the LGBTQ community to target bullying and discrimination, as well as collaborate with other Pittsburgh LGBT organizations.

 Below, read the story of one our student leaders, Ryan, as he tells you why the PASS program can offer great leadership skills while working towards a goal of anti-bullying in the LGBTQ community and within the school system.